Fall River Pass

 Fall River Pass is a high mountain pass at an elevation of 3.595m (11,796ft) above the sea level, located on the boundary of Grand and Larimer counties, in the U.S. state of Colorado.
 It's one of the highest roads of Colorado.

 The road is closed during the winter, and often remains closed until late spring or early summer depending on the snowpack.
-It traverses Rocky Mountain National Park from Estes Park, Colorado in the east to Grand Lake, Colorado in the west.
-Construction began in 1929 and was completed to Fall River Pass by July 1932, with a maximum grade of 7%.
-Trail Ridge Road It requires access to Rocky Mountain National Park even for local residents.
+It traverses Rocky Mountain National Park from Estes Park, in the east to Grand Lake, in the west.
+Construction began in 1929 and was completed to Fall River Pass by July 1932, with a maximum gradient of 7%.